Skip to main content

 • Ice.h: This header provides definitions that are necessary for accessing the Ice runtime.

 Then we get to the interesting part: the main function which will run the client logic.
+This logic can be broken down into four pieces:

 CPP